crunchysteve/peer-to-peer-dns-overlay/BLOG.md

 <hr />

-## 2024-02-26_1339 - Demonstrating the Vision a Little Clearer with a Picture, I've added a mockup screenshot of the idea of a
+## 2024-02-26_1339 - Demonstrating the Vision a Little Clearer with a Picture
-non-registrant Peer-To-Peer, Personal Domain Name System to the whitepaper.
-It's an

-idealisation of the hard work that simple ideas often require, but a picture is worth 1111101000 words. &smile;
+I've added a mockup screenshot of the idea of a non-registrant Peer-To-Peer, Personal Domain Name System to the whitepaper.
+It's an idealisation of the hard work that simple ideas often require, but a picture is worth 1111101000 words. &smile;
 ![whatTheWorldCouldLookLike](https://github.com/crunchysteve/peer-to-peer-dns-overlay/assets/46626696/c36357ad-0033-448d-8ee8-f42bd38c7129)